biopragmatics/biopragmatics.github.io/workshops/biocuration2025.md

 ---
 layout: page
+title:
-title: Data Standardization and Integration with the Bioregistry at Biocuration 2025
+  Data Standardization and Integration with the Bioregistry at Biocuration 2025
+type: workshop
+permalink: /workshops/biocuration2025
 ---

 The Bioregistry project (https://bioregistry.io,